ChemeketaCS/csweb/content/assignments/cs161/planeplanner/index.md

   (For the provided chart, the first spot where two passengers can sit together is 1A 1B.
 The first spot where three can sit together is 6C 6D 6E.
 The first spot where four can sit together is 7B 7C 7D 7E.)

+  Hint: the easiest way to convert a number to a string is with the `to_string` function.
+Also, the `findAdjacentSeats` function is complicated; don't try to write it all at once.
+Think about smaller, simpler versions you can start with and build up to it.